centic9/poi-on-android/README.md

 ##### Supported Android versions

-The sample project uses API level 15, which maps to Android 4.0.3.
-Theoretically lower versions should work as well, but we do not test these to avoid this additional effort.
+The sample project uses API level 26, which maps to Android 8.0.
+Higher versions should work as well, older ones might not be supported any more.

 ##### Dependencies